Theta2 Orionis

 Theta2 Orionis (θ2 Ori) is a multiple star system in the constellation Orion.
 It is a few arc minutes from its more famous neighbour the Trapezium Cluster, also known as θ1 Orionis.

 Components

+θ2 Orionis consists of three stars in a line, each about an arc-minute from the next.
+The brightest of the three, θ2 Orionis A, is itself a triple star system.
+The inner pair, A1 and A2, is a spectroscopic binary with the lines of the secondary difficult to observe because they are highly-broadened by its rapid rotation.
+The outer companion A3 is resolved by speckle interferometry at a separation of 0.4 ".